robSwimm/QA/.swm/features-map.e4e0a5f7.sw.md

     7. bullet list

-    8. orderd list
+    8. ordered list

-18. Verify Commit button displays '1' (this test may be part of each step)
+23. Verify Commit button displays '1' (this test may be part of each step)

-19. Add tag
+24. Add tag

     1. verify we see the tag